Support

 Quick answers to common questions about onboarding, setup, reconciliation workflows, sync health, user management, and support.

 BillingReconcile uses a guided onboarding process.
-After account creation, you’ll complete an intake questionnaire, book your onboarding session, and then be guided through setup before full platform access is finalized.
+After account creation, you’ll complete an intake questionnaire, book your onboarding session, and then be guided through setup before platform access is fully enabled.

-The usual next steps are to run a sync, review client mapping, confirm AI-suggested client matches, set up service mapping rules, and then move into Billing & Invoices to review discrepancies.
+The usual next steps are to run a sync, review client mapping, confirm suggested client matches, set up service mapping rules, and then move into Billing & Invoices to review discrepancies.

 Very important.
-Incorrect client mapping can make discrepancies look misleading or incorrect, so most teams review client mapping right after their first sync and before spending much time on billing review.
+Incorrect client mapping can make discrepancies misleading or incorrect, so most teams review client mapping after their first sync and before spending much time on billing review.

 Not always.
 Many integrations include presets for common billing models.
 Custom rules are available when your workflow needs something more specific.

-Calculated discrepancies are based on hard values the platform can directly derive from connected data.
-Estimated discrepancies rely on platform logic when an exact value is not available.
+Calculated discrepancies are based on values BillingReconcile can directly derive from connected data.
+Estimated discrepancies use platform logic when an exact value is not available.

-Unmapped discrepancies usually mean there is integration-side usage without a matching PSA-side billing item.
+Unmapped discrepancies usually mean BillingReconcile found usage or billing data that is not matched to the expected client, service, or PSA billing item.
 Unaccounted discrepancies usually mean usage was not captured by any current mapping rule.

-Green means the connector is healthy and up to date.
+Green means the connector is healthy.
 Yellow usually means the integration is unsynced or needs attention.
 Red means the sync failed and should be reviewed before relying on the data.

 Yes.
 They can be invited by email and will be prompted to sign up and sign in before accepting the invitation.